shinyhealthtools/medmodr/README.md

 ## Offline Use

-Download the `index.html` file, open it in any web browser, and start your analysis.
-All statistical computations run offline with **no internet required**.
+MedModr is designed for maximum accessibility and privacy.
+No libraries, packages, or software installations are required—simply download the `index.html` file, open it in any modern web browser, and begin your analysis immediately.

+All statistical computations are performed locally in your browser with **no internet connection required** after the initial download.

 **Data file requirements:**
 - **CSV files:** Complete offline support — upload and analyze without internet